SDooman/opus/README.md

 * Create a feature branch -- `git checkout -b your-feature-branch`
 * Push all commits to origin/your-feature-branch at github
-* When your branch meets the requirements to merge against development branch, issue a pull request -- `hub pull-request -base develop`
+* When your branch meets the requirements to merge against development, go to [github.com](http://github.com) and issue a pull request
 * Once your branch is discussed & approved:
 * Rebase your branch -- `git fetch origin && git rebase origin/develop`
 * Squash your branch -- `git rebase -i origin/develop`